This policy sets out the principles adopted by the ACCC for prioritising and addressing product safety risks.

 - ACCC action is likely to have a broader public benefit e.g. where action is likely to have a broader educative or deterrent effect or the source of harm is likely to become widespread if the ACCC does not intervene.

 The ACCC also prioritises product safety risks where there is widespread community concern.
-For these matters, the ACCC undertakes initial inquiries to assess whether the product meets the priority factors.
+For these matters, the ACCC undertakes initial enquiries to assess whether the product safety risk meets the priority factors.

-In assessing the likelihood and severity of injury, the ACCC relies on reports of past incidents in Australia and overseas.
+In assessing the likelihood and severity of injury, the ACCC considers reports of past incidents in Australia and overseas1.
 The ACCC also draws on market surveillance and expert technical advice to identify emerging risks and respond quickly to prevent deaths and injuries.

-As outlined in the Compliance and Enforcement Policy, the ACCC draws on a range of strategies including:
+As outlined in the Compliance and Enforcement Policy, the ACCC draws on a range of strategies to address consumer harm, including:

 - compliance activities such as education and campaigns, industry engagement, research and advocacy, and working with small business to improve product safety awareness

-- enforcement action such as administrative resolution, infringement notices, enforceable undertakings and court cases
+- enforcement action such as administrative resolutions, infringement notices, enforceable undertakings and court cases

 - market studies